Chak dynasty: Tribal strife against Magres and Rainas

-Invasion by Mirza Muhammad Haidar Dughlat
+Invasion by Mirza Haidar Dughlat

 In early 1540, Abdal Magre and Regi Chak sent a message to Mirza Haidar to help them against Kaji.
 Mirza Haidar, who was now serving under the Mughals, was busy fighting the Suris and could not proceed to Kashmir.
-But after Emperor Humayun's defeat in the Battle of Kannauj, the nobles again tried to persuade Mirza Haidar for help.
+But after emperor Humayun's defeat in the Battle of Kannauj, the nobles again tried to persuade Mirza Haidar for help.
 Mirza Haidar was granted permission from Emperor Humayun and was given 400 men.
 Emperor Humayun even decided to accompany Mirza Haidar but changed his decision after reaching Sialkot due to the dishonesty of his officers who were going to escort him to Kashmir.
 Mirza Haidar was joined by Abdal Magre and Regi Chak.
 Kaji hearing this advanced to Kapartal Pass near Rajauri but Mirza Haidar changed the journey plan and passed through the Poonch Pass.
-This baffled Kaji, who, along with Sultan Ismail, ran to Sher Shah for support.
+This baffled Kaji, who, along with Sultan Ismail, fled to Sher Shah for support.
 Mirza Haidar easily occupied the Valley, installing Nazuk Shah as the Sultan and Abdal Magre as the Wazir.
-He himself acted as the Mughal governor of Kashmir.The Kingdom was divided among Mirza Haidar, Sultan Nazuk and Abdal Magre but Abdal died in March 1541 of paralysis and his Jagir and his office of Wazir was transferred to his son Hussain Magre.
+He himself acted as the Mughal governor of Kashmir.
+The Kingdom was divided among Mirza Haidar, Sultan Nazuk and Abdal Magre but Abdal died in March 1541 of paralysis and his Jagir and his office of Wazir was transferred to his son Hussain Magre.

 Kaji Chak, on the other hand, was given 5000 men and two elephants along with the Afghan commanders Adil Khan and Husain Khan Sherwani by Sher Shah Suri.
 With this army, Kaji invaded the Valley and engaged with Mirza Haidar's forces at Watanar.
 Both the sides were also engaged in skirmishes but most went indecisive.
 The final stand between the Chaks and the Mughals was at Vahator.
 The Battle of Vahator took place on 13 August 1541 but the Chaks were soundly defeated.
 Kaji, Daulat and Ibrahim with the Afghani troops fled from the valley.
 In 1543, Regi resented the unethical attitude of Mirza Haidar towards the nobles.
 This angered Haidar who went against Regi in Kamraj but Regi, who was alarmed earlier, ran to Rajauri and joined Kaji.
 Both of the Chak chiefs attacked the forces of Mirza Haidar multiple times but were defeated and forced to retreat.
 In one of his campaign, on a Friday, 12 September 1544, Kaji Shah Chak, who was at Thanna, died of fever.
 This shocked the Chaks as Kaji was the sole experienced strength which bound the Chaks together.
 Regi Khan Chak continued his warfare but he too was killed by a force sent by Mirza Haidar in 1546.
 This disheartened the Chaks who went into a political and martial abyss until Ghazi and Daulat took over the leadership.